vlamai/vlanot/src/educative/os.md

 trap instructions simultaneously switch to kernel mode and cause the kernel to handle the trap.
 The kernel can then switch back to user mode and resume the process.

+trap table : a table of trap handlers.
+The kernel uses the trap table to find the handler for a particular trap.

+system-call number : a number that identifies a particular system call.
+The system-call number is passed to the kernel as part of the trap instruction.

+system-call interface : the interface between user programs and the kernel.
+The system-call interface consists of the trap table and the system-call numbers.

+system-call handler : the code in the kernel that handles a particular system call.